This section contains the answers to frequently asked questions about Pocopson Township procedures, services and third party contact information.

 Section 174-20 of the Township Code outlines residential recycling requirements in Pocopson.
 Residents must separate recyclable materials from other waste.
-Recyclables include:

-- clear and colored glass
+- Glass bottles and jars, clear and colored

-In addition, area residents may drop off recyclables behind the Township Building at 740 Denton Hollow Road, where five large metal bins are emptied weekly by SECCRA.
+In addition to curbside recycling, area residents may drop off recyclables behind the Township Building at 740 Denton Hollow Road, where five large metal bins are emptied weekly by SECCRA.
 Plastic bags jam the sorting equipment at recycling facilities; so if you transport your recyclables in plastic trash bags, please empty the recyclables into the bins, take the used bags home, and either use them again (if they’re in good shape) or put them in the trash.
 If the bins are full, please return at another time.
 Do not leave recyclables outside the bins.

 Maintain my septic system?